 • Marketing Director

-Some of the careers and settings in which graduates of online masters in strategic communication can work are:
+Some careers and settings in which graduates of online masters in strategic communication can work are:

 • Advertising Agencies